Best Practices for Social Media Discovery

 Social media is a huge part of our lives.
-We share everything from what we’re having for breakfast, to our feelings about politics, to pictures of our family, friends, and beloved pets.
-Because we share so much of our lives online, information from social media accounts has played a key role as evidence in countless legal cases, including cases related to product liability, personal injury, class action, and employment law.
+You can find food diaries, political opinions, pictures of family and friends, and videos.
+Because we share so much of our lives online, information from social media accounts has played a key role as evidence in countless legal cases.
+This includes cases related to product liability, personal injury, class action, and employment law.
+But there are ethical rules and best practices for social media discovery.

 Data residing on social media platforms is subject to the same duty to preserve as other types of electronically stored information (ESI).
 The duty to preserve is triggered when a party reasonably foresees that evidence may be relevant to issues in a case.
 At that point, they are required to preserve that information.
 Failure to preserve can lead to sanctions.